 what is the value of focus?

 “Focusing” is only of value if we have a desire.
 If we have no desires, there is no need to focus.
-But if we have even one desire which we’d like to fulfill, then expanding our capacity to focus will serve us greatly.
-There are many types of desires we can have: A desire to manifest something physical, such as an object, or wealth, or a relationship; A desire to heal ourselves or someone else physically, mentally or emotionally; or we may also have a desire for inner peace, or fulfillment or freedom.
+But if we have even one desire which we’d like to fulfill, then expanding our capacity to focus will serve us tremendously.
+There are many types of desires that we can have: A desire to manifest something physical, such as an object, or wealth, or a relationship; A desire to heal ourselves or someone else physically, mentally or emotionally; or we may have a desire for a subjective experience such as inner peace, or fulfillment or freedom.

-For each of these types of desires, focusing helps the desired outcome to be achieved because it allows the mind to become vibrationally more and more attuned with the desired outcome.
-And here it can be helpful to note a vitally important distinction: that the manifestation occurs when the mind attains vibrational alignment with the desired outcome, -not- with the -desire for- the outcome.
+For each of these types of desires, focusing helps us achieve the desired outcome because it allows the mind to become vibrationally more and more attuned with the desired outcome.
+And here it can be helpful to note a vitally important distinction: the manifestation occurs when the mind attains vibrational alignment with the desired outcome itself, not with the desire for the outcome.
 There is a subtle but vital distinction here, as this is what often trips us up as we attempt to learn and apply “the Secret” to attaining our goals.
 We think that because we are longing for the attainment of our desire, we are focusing and therefore getting closer to our goal.
-But as long as we only continue to want what we don’t have, there is no conscious intention or attention required in that, and therefore we are not actually focusing anything -new- into existence.
+But as long as we only continue to want what we don’t have, there is no conscious intention or attention required in that, and therefore we are not actually focusing anything new into existence.
 Those who have explained the Law of Attraction clearly have explained that continually wanting and wanting something, will only lead to more wanting of it; not to actually having it!

 This is important because of the fact that the vibration of a problem is a very different vibration from the vibration of the solution to that problem.
 We can quickly prove this for ourselves.
 Try this.
-Recall how you felt emotionally in the moment you discovered you had a big problem to face.
-Now let that feeling go.
+Recall how you felt emotionally in the moment you discovered you had a big problem to face and resolve.
+Now take three deep breaths and let that feeling go.
 Now, recall how you felt the moment you knew it was going to be solved.
-Completely different feelings, right?
+They are two completely different feelings, right?
 That’s because they’re completely different vibrations.
 And when we achieve the correct focus, the manifestation of the outcome is also not far behind.
-There’s also a nice bonus for focusing the right way — once the mind has found vibrational alignment with the desired outcome, we have already begun to enjoy the emotional benefits of the desired outcome, well before we objectively see its manifestation.
+There’s also a nice bonus for focusing the right way — once the mind has found vibrational alignment with the desired outcome, we have already begun to enjoy the emotional benefits of the desired outcome, even before we objectively begin to see its manifestation.

 how is focusing accomplished?